Get home bag backpack

 Cash

 Cash is also included in the level 1 items of the get-home bag backpack.
-You need to have at least $500 money because you never know what things you need to pay to survive and get home.
+You need at least $500 because you never know what things you need to pay to survive and get home.

 Clothes, Scarfs, and Bandanas